English 103 – Peterson – Love

 - Periodicals: What they are and the difference between scholarly and popular

 “Love” is a big topic, so you will need to include other words in your search to describe your specific topic.
 Sometimes the words you use will be different from the words used by the library catalog and databases.
 Try experimenting with different ways of describing the same thing.
 If you have trouble finding information on your topic, ask a librarian for help choosing the best keywords to use in your search.
 Some of these keywords might help you get started:

 - Love religion

 Print Reference Sources

 Reference books are a good place to begin your research.
-These resources are available in the Luria Library Reference section, behind the Reference Desk:
+These resources are available in the Luria Library Reference section, near the Reference and Information Desk:

 - Magill’s Encyclopedia of Social Science: Psychology — R 150.3 P622m

 - The Oxford Companion to the Mind — R 128.2 G823o 2004

 - Encyclopedia of Religion — R 291.03 E42e 2005